blssed/EduRob-LineFollower/readme.md

+# EduRob-LineFollower

-This project lets EduRob follow a white line
+This project transforms the [EduRob](https://github.com/IDiAL-IMSL/Edurob) into a line following robot, based on computer vision.